 1. Waikiki Beach Walk

 Waikiki Beach is the iconic tourist beach of Oahu.
 With beautiful views of Diamond Head on the east and Honolulu on the west, there is a beautiful landscape surrounding the beach.
 From walking down the beach, to snorkeling, to taking surf lessons, spending time on Waikiki Beach is a must-see on Oahu!
 The beach itself is about two miles long.
 Take some time to walk the beach and catch all of the sights!
+Or, you can book a bike tour around Waikiki or greater Honolulu!

 2. Snorkel Turtle Canyon